Best AI Writing Tools for Freelancers 2026: Honest Reviews & Side-by-Side Comparisons

 Pros:

-- FactCheck is essential for research-heavy writing
+- FactCheck is a must-have for research-heavy niches

-- Real-time research improves accuracy significantly
+- Real-time research integration improves accuracy significantly

 - Affordable entry pricing